-Please take a look at our Worship Rota for 2016/2017 Academic Year-WORSHIP ROTA latest edition
+Please take a look at our Worship Rota for 2017/2018 Academic Year- Worship Rota until Christmas

 Each term in our Worship we look at a different part of the Christian Values.
-This term we are looking at Faith and Love.
-We have created a document to show some of the things that are discussed during our worship times in regards to the Christian Value- The Christian Values this half term are Faith and Love
+This term we are looking at Respect and Love.
+We have created a document to show some of the things that are discussed during our worship times in regards to the Christian Value- Respect and Love

 Reflection Session for Pupils- Our pupils at St Clement’s are encouraged to explore and develop their own spirituality by reflecting during and after our collective worship.
 Around our school we have different areas where the children are encouraged to write their own prayers.
 A reflection room been set up and runs each Friday afternoon from 2.45pm-3.15pm.
 Mrs E Ward (Chair of Governors) and Mrs N Ward (Parent Governor) will be available in the reflection room for the children to visit and have a short time of reflection.
 The children will be able to share or just take time out from the day.
 The room will be open for all faiths to attend.

 Here at St Clement’s Primary School we have close links with our local church St Clement’s church.
 Please find a link to the local church website:

 On their website they have information about the events that they hold and how to get in touch with them.